codeforpdx/recordexpungPDX/doc/docker.md

 **Service Container**

-This container will run our Flask service.
+This container will the Python/Flask backend.

 Running the containers